 BJT transistors can also be used to drive a motor, but they are less efficient and require heat-sinking when high currents pass through them.
 Heat-sinking would also be required if one were to use a MOSFET in its linear region as well, but due to the high inefficiencies, it is unlikely that any applications would use this approach.

 It goes without saying, that If you need to vary the speed of the motor, use a digital PWM and drive the MOSFET in its saturated mode of operation!

 MOSFET designs come in two flavours for enhancement type devices:

 - High-side – i.e. a P-channel MOSFET is used and the drive signal is active-low.
-This is required for 1.5V power supplies, because N-channel MOSFETs tend to have a prohibitively high threshold voltage (Vgs).
+This is required for 1.5V power supplies because N-channel MOSFETs tend to have a prohibitively high threshold voltage (Vgs).

-- Low-side – i.e. a N-channel MOSFET is used, and the drive signal is active-high.
+- Low-side – i.e. an N-channel MOSFET is used, and the drive signal is active-high.
 N-channel MOSFETs generally have a lower on-resistance and therefore where there is enough drive voltage to be sure of putting the MOSFET in the saturated region it will be more efficient.
 Plus, N-channels are generally cheaper!

 There are also some other components that often find their way into these designs.
 More specifically:

 - A pull up / down resistor.
 This is required to keep the MOSFET fully off when the active signal is not present.
-Since MOSFETS are charge controlled devices, without this resistor a gradual charge can build up on the gate and cause sporadic operation of the motor.
+Since MOSFETs are charge controlled devices, without this resistor a gradual charge can build up on the gate and cause sporadic operation of the motor.